 Although the RRP is much higher, this high quality Philips brush usually costs over £70, so you're saving more than £20 if you buy now.

 The Vitality Plus has comes down a lot in price and is now available, depending on when and where you buy, for between £20 and £40.
 We've never seen the price drop this low though, so it's a good time to snap one up.

 As usual, ignore the inflated £79.99 RRP.
 This brush is about £40 from most reputable sellers, so this is a decent 17%+ off its usual price.

 Here's our guide to buying an electric toothbrush.

 Types of electric toothbrush

-First up are mechanical brushes, which you might also see described as rotating, oscillating, pulsing, or some other variation on the above.
-These tend to be at the cheaper end of the spectrum, and work by rotating (or oscillating, or pulsing) the bristles on the brush head to remove plaque and clean teeth.
+There are two main types of electric toothbrush.
+First, there are mechanical brushes, which you might also see described as rotating, oscillating, pulsing, or a variation on the above.
+These tend to be less expensive and work by rotating (or oscillating, or pulsing) the bristles on the brush head to remove plaque and clean teeth.

 More and more toothbrushes are now boasting smart features like Bluetooth and app support, with a few even claiming to be 'AI toothbrushes'.
-Take all of this with a pinch of salt - but still, the companion apps for some brushes can be a great way to improve your brushing technique or monitor your child's.
+Take all of this with a pinch of salt - but still, the companion apps for brushes can be a great way to improve your brushing technique or monitor your child's.